pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_100.md

      3. password

 -   Private keys in OpenSSH format for all instances
--   OnPremiseVM public IP address
+-   Public IP address for each workshop instance
--   VNC Client
+-   VNC Client Desktop Software
--	Putty for ssh connection to instances
+-	Putty Desktop Software for ssh connection to instances

 What is the baseline architecture?
 The above cloud services will be used to create: